matkijahenkilo/tsih-robo-ktx/README.md

 ### MessageReceived "passive" commands

-Runs every time a message is sent to a text channel where the bot has permission to see
+Runs every time a message is sent to a text channel where the bot has permission to see/talk

 - `sauceSender`
   - checks if it's a link that can have its embed "fixed"
 - `randomReact`
-  - has a 0.2% to react to a message with a random custom emoji from a random server
+  - has a 0.2% to react to a message with a random custom emoji from a random server.
+Is guaranteed when saying "tsih" or "nora"
 - `markov`
-  - has a 0.05% chance to generate a random text based off a channel where `/markov read` were activated and send to a channel where `/markov talk` were activated
+  - has a 0.05% chance to generate a random text based off a channel where `/markov read` were activated and send to a channel where `/markov talk` were activated.
+Is guaranteed when mentioning the bot

 ### Scheduled events